 The Q90 supports FreeSync variable refresh rate to reduce screen tearing when gaming on an Xbox One or a PC with an AMD graphics card.
 Unfortunately, it doesn't work with NVIDIA's Adaptive Sync drivers.

 We tested the TV on 'Game' mode, and we used FreeSync set to 'Ultimate' to obtain the widest possible range.

-Excellent low input lag, lower than last year's high-end QLEDS.
-The Q90R reacts almost immediately to your actions and this is great if you're a gamer.
+Outstanding low input lag.
 To get the lowest input lag you must set the TV to 'Game Mode,' even when you are in 'PC Mode.'
 Chroma 4:4:4 is properly shown only when in 'PC Mode.'

-Just like the Q900R and the premium 2018 models from the Samsung lineup, the Q90R has low input lag with motion interpolation in Game Motion Plus.
-When the Judder Reduction slider is increased, the TV interpolates up to 60 fps, and the input lag becomes 38.6 ms which is higher than without Game Motion Plus, but still lower than what it is if you do not enable Game Mode.
-If the Blur Reduction slider is increased, the TV interpolates up to 120 fps and the input lag increases slightly to 41.2 ms, which is still a good value.
+The Samsung Q90R has low input lag with motion interpolation enabled.
+In the Game Motion Plus settings menu, when the Blur Reduction slider is increased, the TV interpolates up to 60 fps but also increases the input lag a bit, although it's still very low.
+If the Blur Reduction slider is increased further, the TV then interpolates up to 120 fps and the input lag increases slightly to 22.7 ms, which is still low enough for casual gaming.